 Open pipe mud daubers are solitary wasps that can seek refuge around homes.
 The open pipe mud dauber is a wasp that makes long, elaborate nests out of mud.
 They stick around homes with a stable supply of spiders.
 While they are not as aggressive as most wasps, don’t let their docile manner fool you.

-Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between half and inch to 1 inch long.
+Open pipe mud daubers (Trypoxylon politum) are black wasps that measure between 1/2 an inch to 1 inch long.
 Some have a metallic blue appearance.
 The open pipe mud dauber’s body is typically long and thin, and the waist appears threaded.
 Green and yellow markings may be present on the body.
 The best way to describe the appearance of an open pipe mud dauber is as a long, ant-looking insect with wings.

 The female constructs the nest from mud, building twisted tubes next to each other.
 Usually, more than one mud nest is present next to one another.
 The mud nests can be different colors if the wasp built it from different mud, or if the nests have been around for a while.
 Mud daubers make new nests, but some species will reuse the nests built by other mud daubers.

 Open pipe mud daubers can be beneficial around your home or exterior structures because they feed on spiders and can decimate entire spider populations.
 The mud pipe dauber has a venomous sting that paralyzes spiders so the wasps can bring them back to the nest to feed on them.
 In addition to eating spiders, adult open pipe mud daubers can also feed on nectar and honeydew.

 Open pipe mud daubers are not your typical wasps.
 They are different from other wasps in many ways.
 Open mud pipe dauber males are the only species of wasps that will stay in the nest to defend the eggs while the female is out hunting.
 The docile wasp will not defend its nest if a human or animal approaches.
 Stings from open pipe mud daubers are rare.
 These wasps will sting, however, if they are squeezed or stepped on.